gnoblet/gnoblet.github.io/README.md

 - **Dynamic Content**: Blog and portfolio with filtering capabilities
 - **Type Safety**: Developed with TypeScript for robust code quality
 - **Fast Performance**: Built with Vite for optimal development and production performance
-- **Quarto Integration**: Support for independently-themed Quarto documents with efficient caching
+- **Quarto Integration**: Removed from this branch — blog content moved to a legacy branch
 - **SEO Friendly**: Properly structured content for better search engine visibility

 ## 📁 Project Structure